 You may also download the Practice guidelines - NDIS and mainstream services fact sheet (Word).

 Home modifications in public housing during transition to the National Disability Insurance Scheme (NDIS) operational guidelines

 The operational guidelines are a guide for the management of home modifications for NDIS participants who need some modification to their home.
 People may be currently living in public housing or may have been offered public housing through the Victorian Housing Register during transition to the NDIS.

-Note: These two sets of guidelines are an initial source of detailed practice guidance and will be further developed based on feedback and the experiences of practitioners working with people with disability, their families and carers.
+Note: These guidelines are an initial source of detailed practice guidance and will be further developed based on feedback and the experiences of practitioners working with people with disability, their families and carers.